 What to do in Himeji

 And you must visit a group of temples called Engyō-ji Temple which is hidden away in Mount Shosha just 20 minutes north of Himeji Castle.
-The forest surrounding Engyō-ji Temple has a peaceful atmosphere and zen-like feel.
-It is an excellent spot for cherry blossom in spring and also fall foliage in autumn.
+The forest surrounding Engyō-ji Temple has a peaceful atmosphere and a zen-like feel.
+It is an excellent spot for cherry blossom in spring and fall foliage in autumn.

 Where to stay in Himeji

 Richmond Hotel Himeji

 Stay one night at the Richard Hotel Himeji.
 It is close to the train station, so you can drop off your bag and start sightseeing right away.